 - Role: Postdoctoral ScientistGroup: Germline Stem Cell Biology

-Dr Ai-Leen Chan is a Postdoctoral Scientist in the Germline Stem Cell Biology Research group led by Associate Professor Robin Hobbs at the Centre for Reproductive Health, Hudson Institute of Medical Research.
+Dr Ai-Leen Chan is a Postdoctoral Scientist in the Germline Stem Cell Biology Group led by Associate Professor Robin Hobbs at the Centre for Reproductive Health, Hudson Institute of Medical Research.
 She is also an Adjunct Research Fellow at the Australian Regenerative Medicine Institute, Monash University.

 Dr Chan completed her PhD at the Peter MacCallum Cancer Centre.
 She studied the regulation of tumour suppressors in prostate and colon cancers.
 Using xenograft mouse models, she demonstrated that down-regulation of E3 ligase E6AP prevents tumour initiation and growth by restoring PML tumour suppression function.
-Dr Chan also identified the regulation of E6AP through phosphorylation by the tyrosine kinase c-Abl in response to stress.
-This study highlights the therapeutic potential of E6AP in tumour suppression.
+She also identified the regulation of E6AP through phosphorylation by the tyrosine kinase c-Abl in response to stress.
+These studies highlight the therapeutic potential of E3 ligases in tumour suppression.
 She has also collaborated with Cancer Therapeutics to convert a lab-based assay that measures E3 ligase activity into a high-throughput screen.

 Legrand J, Chan AL, La H, Rossello F, Anko M, Fuller-Pace F, Hobbs RM (2019) DDX5 plays essential transcriptional and post-transcriptional roles in the maintenance and function of spermatogonia.
 Nature Communications 10 (1):2278.